Music runs culture.

 Not more passive listening.

-Not more AI noise.
+Not more AI slop.

-Something way more alive.
+Something much more alive.